Bogomilism: Doctrine

-From the imperfect and conflicting data that is available, one positive result can be gathered that the Bogomils were gnostics, adoptionists and dualists.
+From the imperfect and conflicting data that is available, three possible conclusions could be drawn, namely that the Bogomils may have been gnostics, adoptionists or dualists.

 Their dualism was initially moderate (or "monarchian"): according to their teachings, God created and rules the spiritual part of the world, and Satan the material, but Satan is ultimately inferior to God and his side by virtue of being God's son.
 However, Bogomils were not quite free from the absolute dualism of Manichaeism and Paulicianism, and over time adopted an absolute position too, believing God and Satan as eternal opponents, similar to the one maintained by the posterior Cathars.

 Their adoptionist teaching apparently came from Paul of Samosata (though at a later period the name of Paul was believed to be that of the Apostle).
 They rejected the Christianity of the Orthodox churches, though did not accept the docetic teaching of some of the other gnostic sects.
 They also opposed established forms of government and church, alike to later Christian anarchist beliefs.

 In the Bogomil and Cathar text The Secret Supper Jesus calls God his father and it says that Mary received Jesus through the Holy Spirit.

 Bogomils have been accused of believing that John the Baptist comes from Satan in the Book of Boril.

 Supporters of the Baptist successionism theory argue that allegations of Bogomil doctrines are largely false, due to most sources being hostile.